-The energy subsidiary reiterates its committed to diversifying its portfolio and reaffirms its target of expanding in renewable energy with the launch of its 65 MW solar power plant in Benban Solar Park in Aswan, Egypt.
+The energy subsidiary reiterates its committed to diversifying its portfolio and reaffirms its target of total TAQA Arabia waste disposed in 2022 total TAQA Gas waste disposed in 2022 total TAQA Oil waste disposed in 2022 expanding in renewable energy with the launch of its 65 MW solar power plant in Benban Solar Park in Aswan, Egypt.
 This EGP 1.35 billion investment is now part of the largest solar park in the world, and played an important role in achieving Egypt's 2022 goal of producing 20% of its electricity needs through renewable resources.
 TAQA also continues to be on the lookout for opportunities to expand into alternative energy and wind power.
 TAQA transmits and distributes natural gas connections to over 1.6 million customers in 49 cities across Egypt and is expected to reduce emissions by c.78,000 tons annually from its solar plant.
 To learn more about TAQA Arabia's environmental performance, please visit Qalaa Holding's COP.